 There aren’t a lot of places in the world where anglers can expect to catch a 7-pound plus bass in the summer, but it’s happening right here, right now.
 If we continue to take care of these fish, who knows what will be around the next corner for Ontario bass.

-An extended version of this was first published in the July issue of Ontario OUT OF DOORS magazine.
-Subscribe today.
+Originally published in the July 2014 issue of Ontario OUT of DOORS magazine.